Nature’s Way Orchard Fruits Review: Pros and Cons, Ingredients, Customer Feedback and 3 Alternatives

 - Relief from joint pain: “My osteoarthritis has improved dramatically”, “Within days of starting to take this product my achy stiff joints were much improved” and “have had chronic inflammation very badly for over 30 years.
 These soothe my entire body inside”.

-- Inexpensive and a convenient way to increase your fruit intake, with comments such as: “They are a good value, and contain a lot of natural fruits”, “great alternative to much higher priced products” and “Easy, affordable and convenient way to increase intake of fruits in your diet”.
+- Inexpensive and a convenient way to increase your intake, with comments such as: “They are a good value, and contain a lot of natural fruits”, “great alternative to much higher priced products” and “Easy, affordable and convenient way to increase intake”.

 Negative consumer reports generally mentioned customers not feeling much effect from taking them.
-There were no common side effects or complaints with this fruit blend supplement that I could find during my research.
+There were no common side effects or complaints with this supplement that I could find during my research.

 Where to Get Orchard Fruits

-You can find these low-cost fruit caps here on iHerb with an extra reduction in the cart.
+You can find these low-cost fruit caps here on iHerb.
 There’s also free delivery within the United States and cheap international delivery.

-They are available on Amazon here as well at a higher retail cost.
-You can find Orchard Fruits at Walmart too, though at almost double iHerb.
-Currently you cannot get this fruits replacement supplement at Costco, Sam’s Club, CVS or Walgreens.
+They are available on Amazon here as well.
+You can sometimes find this product at Walmart too, though at almost double iHerb.
+Currently you cannot get Orchard Fruits at Costco, Sam’s Club, CVS, GNC, Wholefoods or Walgreens.

 Are Fruit Replacement Vitamins Any Good?

-Eating a wide variety of colorful fruits and berries each day is a better option than taking supplements.
-But fresh fruit and particularly berries can be expensive and difficult to find in some areas.
+Eating a wide variety of colorful fruit and berries each day is much better than taking supplements.
+But fresh produce can be expensive and difficult to find in some areas.

 While I don’t consider this product to be a scam, keep in mind that noticeable benefits and positive effects are unlikely to be dramatic for people not already nutritionally deficient.

-While very few products are cheaper than Nature’s Way powdered fruit caps, there are potentially better value options available, taking into account nutritional content and possible benefits, even if the cost is a bit higher.
+While very few products are cheaper, there are potentially better value options available, especially taking into account nutritional content and possible benefits, even if the cost is a bit higher.

-Here are 3 Nature’s Way fruits replacement competitors worth considering.
+Here are 5 Nature’s Way Fruits Blend competitors worth considering.

 American supplement company Natrol sell their popular organic fruit and vegetable capsules combination JuiceFestiv (reviewed here).
-The cost is a bit more but there are 60 servings with JuiceFestiv versus the 30 in Orchard Fruits.
+The cost is a bit more but there are 60 servings with JuiceFestiv versus the 30 in the Nature’s Way Fruits product.

 JuiceFestiv Daily Fruit has many of the same ingredients.
 There’s more potent additions too, with noni, lemon peel, elderberry and black current as standouts, as well as acai much higher up in the formula.